at Advocates for Children

 Do students who have dropped out of school or earned a GED have the right to return to school?

-If a student has dropped out of school or earned a GED, the student can re-enroll in school to earn a high school diploma through the year during which she turns 21 years old.
-(N.Y.
+Yes.
+If a student has dropped out of school or earned a GED, the student can re-enroll in school to earn a high school diploma through the year during which she turns 21 years old or until he or she graduates with a high school diploma, whichever occurs first.
+N.Y.
 Educ.
-Law § 3202(1)).
+Law § 3202(1).

 Is there a limit on the amount of time a person can be considered homeless?

-No. A youth can be designated as homeless for an unspecified amount of time.
+No. A youth can be designated as homeless for an unspecified amount of time as long as housing is not fixed, regular, or adequate.
 Given the limited availability of affordable housing across the state, it is not unusual for a temporarily housed student to be designated as homeless for multiple academic years.

-What happens if families who are temporarily housed do not identify as or consider themselves homeless?
+What happens if families who are temporarily housed do not identify as nor consider themselves homeless?

 Families and youth who are homeless oftentimes do not identify themselves as such for a variety of reasons.
-Most families and youth are unaware of the McKinney-Vento Act, and school districts must therefore work to ensure that these individuals are informed about the Act, who it covers, and what it provides.
+Most families and youth are unaware of the McKinney-Vento Act, and school districts must work to ensure that these individuals are informed about the Act, its eligibility criteria and its protections.
 Those who are aware of the Act often do not self-identify because of the stigma attached to being homeless.
-Families and youth in temporary living situations do not necessarily have to self-identify as homeless in order to be designated as such.
+Families and youth in temporary living situations do not have to self-identify as homeless in order to be eligible for protection under the Act.
+42 U.S.C. § 11432(g)(6)(A)(i) & 11432(g)(6)(A)(iv).

 Must a student be poor to be covered under McKinney-Vento?
 Are there income eligibility requirements under McKinney-Vento?

 No. There are no income eligibility requirements under the McKinney-Vento Act.
+There are a wide range of reasons under which anyone may lose their housing.
 All students who lack a fixed, regular, and adequate nighttime residence are considered homeless under the Act.